josephburgess/nvumi/README.md

 ## 🛠️ Custom conversions

 nvumi allows you to define **custom unit conversions** beyond what `numi-cli` provides.
 This feature was inspired by the [plugins](https://github.com/nikolaeu/numi/tree/master/plugins) that exist for the numi desktop app.
-These should be compatible with the below format.
+These should be compatible with `nvumi`.

 💡 **How It Works:**